phpreboot/website/contribution-guide.md

 git checkout -b articles
 ```

-Not to generate JSON file for an article, run command `php artisan article:generate`.
+Not to generate a JSON file for an article, run command `php artisan article:generate`.
 It will ask few questions.
 Read questions carefully and answer correctly.
 Once successfully executed, it will generate json file under `data/articles/yyyymm` folder.

 Import generated file with command `php artisan article import yyyymm-x` and visit imported page locally to check file is correctly generated.
 Once satisfied, push new json file